SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Knowledge Graph Construction

-PDF text extraction employs a three-tier fallback strategy using \texttt{pdfplumber}, \texttt{PyMuPDF}, and \texttt{pypdf} to accommodate heterogeneous document formats.
-Extracted text is normalized and segmented into overlapping chunks of approximately 1{,}500 tokens to preserve local semantic context for relation extraction.
+PDF text extraction uses a three-tier fallback strategy employing \texttt{pdfplumber}, \texttt{PyMuPDF}, and \texttt{pypdf} to accommodate heterogeneous document formats.
+Extracted text is normalized and segmented into overlapping chunks of approximately 1,500 tokens to preserve local semantic context for relation extraction.